deco3500-2017/assigned-null/README.md

 > fill in gaps in their knowledge all the while reinforcing their own
 > strengths.
 >
-> • By having the opportunity to explain concepts

 4. Develop and Refine Study Skills